ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 | 10 IOPS/GB      | [Memory](/docs/vpc?topic=vpc-profiles#memory) for memory-intensive workloads.|
 {: caption="Table 4.
 Relationship of Block Storage volume profiles to virtual server instance profiles" caption-side="bottom"}

-## I/O size and performance
-{: #note-about-io-size}

-The application I/O size directly impacts storage performance.
-If the application I/O size is smaller than the throughput multiplier that is used by the profile to calculate the volume’s bandwidth limit, the IOPS limit is reached before the throughput limit.
-Conversely, if the application I/O size is larger, the throughput limit is reached before the IOPS limit.
-For more information, see [How I/O size affects performance](/docs/vpc?topic=vpc-capacity-performance#how-block-size-affects-performance).

 ## Storage capacity
 {: #note-about-measurement-unit}